global-121/121-platform/README.md

 - In order to access docker container itself, execute command `sudo docker exec -it <container-name> sh` and verify installation of npm modules.

+- If there are issues with Docker commands, it could be due to permissions.
+Prefix your commands with `sudo docker....`

 ## Unit Tests
 ### Why?